-- Gulf Sturgeon The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Gulf Sturgeon Critical Habitat The project footprint does not fall within a Gulf sturgeon critical habitat unit. - Green Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Loggerhead Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Hawksbill Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Leatherback Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Kemp's Ridley Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Smalltooth Sawfish The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species.
+- Gulf Sturgeon The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Gulf Sturgeon Critical Habitat The project footprint does not fall within Gulf sturgeon critical habitat; therefore construction activities associated with this project will not adversely modify designated Gulf sturgeon critical habitat. - Green Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Loggerhead Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Hawksbill Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Leatherback Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Kemp's Ridley Sea Turtle The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species. - Smalltooth Sawfish The restoration operations associated with this project may affect, but not likely to adversely affect and will not jeopardize the continued existence of the species.